maxim25munin/NLP-Group-7-Topic-1/README.md

 * `--min-tokens` &mdash; minimum token length for a sentence to be kept.
 * `--output` &mdash; destination path for the generated CoNLL-U file.
 * `--seed` &mdash; random seed for shuffling prior to extraction.
+* `--disable-stanza` &mdash; force the heuristic pipeline even when Stanza is installed.

 The script requires network access to download the dataset.
-If the `datasets` package is unavailable, install it as shown above before running the converter.

-When the optional dependency cannot be imported, the script raises a runtime error prompting you to install it before retrying.
+If `datasets` is missing, it raises a runtime error prompting you to install the package.
+When Stanza cannot be initialised for the requested language the script logs a warning and automatically switches to the heuristic mode.

 ## Notebook usage